 - A mother who has poorly controlled diabetes

 Because the exact cause of pulmonary atresia is unknown, it may not be possible to prevent it.
-However, there are some things you can do that might reduce your child's overall risk of congenital heart defects, such as:
+However, some things can be done before or during pregnancy to help reduce a baby's overall risk of congenital heart defects, such as:

-- Don't smoke or drink.
-Smoking cigarettes and drinking alcohol during pregnancy may increase the risk of heart defects in your baby.
+- Don't smoke.
+Smoking cigarettes during pregnancy may increase the risk of heart defects in a baby.